manojijthadani/chirp/docs/architecture_design.md

 ### Message Handler Interface

 The message handler system provides a more object-oriented approach.
-The new interface exclusively supports member function handlers bound to object instances, offering several advantages:
+The new interface exclusively supports member function handlers bound to object instances.

+When handlers are registered with only one Chirp Service, they are inherently thread-safe.
+All the handlers will be called on the same thread.
+If the same handler is registered across multiple Chirp Services, this thread-safety guarantee no longer holds.
+To prevent race conditions in such scenarios, a mutex should be employed as appropriate.

 #### Handler Registration Pattern
 ```cpp